JSBSim-Team/jsbsim/UnrealEngine/README.md

 Right click on the  `UnrealEngine\UEReferenceApp.uproject` A contextual menu will appear.
 Select "Generate Visual Studio project files" After a short time, a new solution file `UEReferenceApp.sln` will appear beside the uproject file.
-Open it, and if a prompt appears to change Windows SDK version or if the prompt information is empty, just click Ok.
-Then you can Build the UEReferenceApp or select "Build Startup project" from the UnrealVS Extension bar.
+Open 'UEReferenceApp.sln', then you can Build the UEReferenceApp or select "Build Startup project" from the UnrealVS Extension bar.

 ## Learning more about Unreal Engine
 You can find many free learning resources on Unreal Engine Developer Community portal :